elbosso/expect-dialog-ca/docs/content.md

   (CRL) is also updated accordingly.
 The certificate itself is moved from the folder holding all active issued certificates (_certs_) into a folder holding all issued and revoked certificates named _certs/revoked_.

+  Parameters for the script:
+  * *-d directory name to copy CRL to*
+    The directory where the resulting CRL should be placed
+  * *-h*
+    Print some help text
 * [sign_request.sh](../sign_request.sh)
   This script takes a CSR and creates a certificate for it after presenting the CSR to the user in a human-readable form and asking